erenerdilli/erenerdilli/README.md

 <img height="124em"  src="https://media0.giphy.com/media/Nx0rz3jtxtEre/giphy.gif?cid=ecf05e47qodqko8hpzcki8iu6ocyodcv3a25o7iturhwtdhp&rid=giphy.gif&ct=g" />

 - 👋 Hi, this is Eren, I'm a human.
 I develop software sometimes.
-Emphasis on sometimes.
-Outside of that I do other human stuff like sleeping, eating and moving.
+Besides that I do other human stuff like sleeping, eating and moving.

 - 👀 I’m interested in creating.
 Sometimes I just talk and sometimes I actually create.
 But mostly talk...
 When I do create, it generally takes place in areas like web, mobile and game development.